GDP in Netherlands

 Netherlands - GDP

-On the external front, growth in exports of goods and services accelerated, recording a 1.2% expansion, up from the 0.2% growth observed in Q2, marking the highest reading in five quarters.
-Imports of goods and services accelerated from Q2’s 0.1% expansion to a 1.1% growth in Q3.
-Consequently, the external sector’s net contribution to overall economic growth in Q3 was 0.2 percentage points, up from Q2’s 0.1 percentage points.
-More detailed data will be released on 23 December.
+On the external front, growth in exports of goods and services accelerated, recording a 0.9% expansion, slightly down from the 1.0% growth observed in Q3.
+Growth in imports of goods and services decelerated from Q3’s 0.9% to 0.4% in Q4.
+Consequently, the external sector’s net contribution to overall economic growth in Q4 was 0.5 percentage points, up from Q3’s 0.2 percentage points and marking the largest net contribution in two and a half years.

-The government expects GDP to expand 1.7% in both 2016 and 2017.
-For 2016, FocusEconomics Consensus Forecast panelists see GDP growing 1.6%, which is down 0.1 percentage points from last month’s projection.
-For 2017, the panel expects the economy to expand 1.5%, which is also unchanged from last month’s forecast.
+For 2017, FocusEconomics Consensus Forecast panelists see GDP growing 1.8%, which is unchanged from last month’s projection.
+For 2018, the panel expects the economy to expand 1.7%.

 Netherlands - GDP Data